wombelix/jDeepL/README.md

 # Contribution

+The primary location of the Source Code is: https://git.sr.ht/~wombelix/jDeepL

+Mirrors of the repository are available on [Codeberg](https://codeberg.org/wombelix/jDeepL), [Gitlab](https://gitlab.com/wombelix/jDeepL) and [Github](https://github.com/wombelix/jDeepL).

 Please don't hesitate to provide Feedback, open an Issue or create an Pull / Merge Request.

-Feddback, Bug Reports or Patches via [eMail](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.

 Just pick the workflow or platform you prefer and are most comfortable with.

-The primary location of the Source Code is https://dominik.wombacher.cc/~git/jDeepL/

-Mirrors of the repository are available on [Codeberg](https://codeberg.org/wombelix/jDeepL), [Gitlab](https://gitlab.com/wombelix/jDeepL) and [Github](https://github.com/wombelix/jDeepL).
+Feedback, Bug Reports or Patches via [eMail](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.

 # License